 Introduction to quicksort

 Quicksort is a popular comparison-based sorting algorithm that uses the divide-and-conquer approach.
-It selects a pivot element, partitions the list into smaller and larger elements, and recursively sorts the sublists.
+It selects a pivot element, partitions the list so that smaller elements sit on one side of the pivot and the rest (larger or equal) sit on the other, and then recursively sorts the two sublists.
 Its efficiency and simplicity make it one of the fastest algorithms for large or randomly ordered datasets.

 Why is quicksort also called partition-exchange sort?